Prinsphield/GeneGAN/README.md

 │       └── list_landmarks_celeba.txt
 ```

-1. Run `preprocess.py`.
+0. Run `preprocess.py`.
 It will take several miniutes to preprocess all face images.

-1. Run `python train.py -a Smiling -g 0` to train a GeneGAN.
+0. Run `python train.py -a Smiling -g 0` to train a GeneGAN.
 You can find all available
 attribute names in the `list_attr_celeba.txt` file.

-1. Run `tensorboard --logdir='./' --port 6006` to examine the training process.
+0. Run `tensorboard --logdir='./' --port 6006` to examine the training process.

+0. Run `python test.py -h` for test help.
+Have fun!

 ### Results